forefireAPI/forefire/README.md

 ## Quick Start

-The easiest way to get started is often using Docker and the interactive console.
-Alternatively, build from source using the provided script.
+The easiest way to get started is often using Docker and the interactive console

 ``` bash
 # Clone the repository